JirapaPipatS5155171-1701QCA/1701QCA-Assessment-1/experiments/experiments.md

 My guitar project builds with an egg panel, cardboard, masking tape, crocodile clip, and aluminium foil.
 I used the egg panel as a body of the guitar and cut it into half and put it together as a long shape guitar.
 The cardboard, i used ot to build the guitar holder.
 I cut it into rectangle shape and roll up like a handle.
 After finish with those process I used a masking tape tu glue it as a one piece of work. the reason I chose to use the egg panel because I want to build a new shape of the guitar and it seems to be an interesting style and easy to build.
 In the one with a piezo buzzer experiment, I used a crocodile clip to join the BBC microbit and Piezo element buzzer to make the sound.
 However, I found out that aluminium can be used to make the sound as well so, I avoid using a crocodile clip and use aluminium instead.

+## Reflection ##

+From this project, I found out several experiments and techniques to play with the BBC micro:bit.
+I have learn how to create an image and display it on the BBC micro:bit.
+Also, learn how to create a tone and the light sensor which are totally useful to create my project.
+However, I"m slightly found an issue while experiment some process.
+Especially, with the speaker the sound are to quiet maybe becuase the speaker is too small.
+Nevetheless, I really love to play and experiment with the tone by using the piezo buzzer.